Marc Danval: Marc Danval Collection

+Over the course of his career, Marc Danval developed a large collection of recordings, particularly rich in Belgian jazz.
+He acquired his first 78 RPM recording at the age of nine.
+It was a cover of Boogie Woogie by Pinetop Smith and of Rempart du Sud by Ray Bauduc and Bob Haggart performed by Stan Brenders, a striking figure of Belgian jazz and jazz band leader of Institut National de Radiodiffusion.

 In 2010, thanks to the support of the Friends of the Royal Library of Belgium, the Music Division of the Royal Library of Belgium acquired the collection.
 The acquisition was an important development for the Music Division and a considerable enrichment of its collections of non-classical music.

-The Danval Collection holds 12,000 78, 45 and 33 RPM recordings ranging from jazz, to folk music, to French and Anglo-Saxon popular songs, film music, and variety shows.
+The Danval Collection holds 12,000 78, 45 and 33 RPM recordings ranging from jazz, to folk music, to French and English-language popular songs, film music, and variety shows.
 It also contains some 2,000 illustrated scores from the late 19th century to the 1950s, some of which feature artworks signed by Magritte, De Greef, Henri-Valéry Vander Poorten and Jean-Dominique Van Caulaert.
 The Danval collection also holds over 800 works on music, 3,000 photographs (most of them signed) and 500 posters.